VETERANS Volunteers in Partnership

-- RSVP worked with the general public, local FISH (friends in service helping) and the local Rotary Club to gather items for homeless Veterans as part of the Martin Luther King Day of Service in 2017.
-Items such as blankets, gloves, toiletries, hats, basic hygiene items were collected and distributed to WAVE (welcome all vets everywhere) and at the local Resource Fair for homeless Veterans at the community center.
+RSVP worked with the general public, local FISH (friends in service helping) and the local Rotary Club to gather items for homeless Veterans as part of the Martin Luther King Day of Service in 2017.
+Essential items were distributed to WAVE (welcome all vets everywhere) and local Resource Fair for homeless Veterans.